cheesoup/cheesoup.cc/_posts/0001-01-02-lazy-virus.markdown

 tags: Motion, Animation
 tools: After Effects, Aseprite

+categories: work
+---

+{% capture desc %}
-description: The Lazy Virus Show is a fictional television cartoon about an anthropomorphic Virus and their frequent misadventures in the post-post-modern world.
+The Lazy Virus Show is a fictional television cartoon about an anthropomorphic Virus and their frequent misadventures in the post-post-modern world.
 The titular Lazy Virus was developed in Aseprite and was created as a kind of response to the COVID pandemic which had just begun at the time.
 To me, the idea of a Virus living like us humans do seemed humorous at the time.
 From a technical perspective, my primary goal was the integration of non-Adobe products into Adobe projects.
 I wanted to find value in other software essentially.
 From a final product perspective, my goal was just to create something light hearted and fun that my class would enjoy (despite the pandemic).

-categories: work
----
+{% endcapture %}

 {% capture images %}
 /assets/posts/lazy_virus/screencap0.png,